sunfounder/picar-x/docs/source/python_video_car.rst

 Video Car
 ==========================================

-现在我们结合 :ref:`Computer Vision` 和 :ref:`Let PiCar-X Move` 来玩耍。
+Now we can play in combination with :ref:`Computer Vision` and :ref:`Let PiCar-X Move` .

-让我们用PiCar-X的第一视角观察世界！用键盘的 O 和 P 调节速度，WSAD调节运动方向。
+Let's observe the world from the first point of view of PiCar-X!
+Adjust the speed with O and P of keyboard and the moving direction with WSAD.

 **code**